6-year-old shot by neighbor after he finds boy outside his home, Michigan police say

 Surveillance footage obtained by FOX 2 shows the child yell out in pain after a gunshot is heard.
 Another child screams for help when he notices the 6-year-old bleeding from his arm.

-Le-Nguyen was released on jail Tuesday on a $10,000 bond.
-The boy’s father, Arnold Daniel, told FOX 2 he is “trying to figure out how he got a bond so low for trying to kill my kid.”
+The boy’s father, Arnold Daniel, told FOX 2 he was “trying to figure out how he got a bond so low for trying to kill my kid.”

-Savit also questioned the bond Le-Nguyen was given.
-He said the prosecutors “recommended significantly more stringent conditions on bond.”
+Savit said the prosecutors “recommended significantly more stringent conditions on bond.”
+He filed an emergency motion seeking to cancel Le-Nguyen’s bond, which was granted Thursday.

-“We have filed an immediate emergency motion seeking to cancel the defendant’s bond, to return him to custody and to have a new bond hearing at which we can once again advocate for stringent conditions that we believe ensure public safety,” Savit said.

 9-year-old shot jumping on trampoline at birthday party has died, Minnesota family says